janbodnar/FSharp-Examples/match.md

     | n when n > 0 -> printfn "%d is positive" n
     | _ -> printfn "zero"
 ```
-Printing a message for each value of a list.
-With `_`
+Printing a message for each value of a list using `when` guards.
-we create an exhaustive matching.
+With `_`  we create an exhaustive matching.

 ```F#
 open System